IdoEitach/axis-allies_project/README.md

 2. **Game Start:**
    - After all the territories have been chosen, it's time to start reinforcing the territories.
    - The player that its his turn having amount of [territories/3] + forces from the continnet.
-   - Now all the Fun Starts 💣 : It's time to attack remmber in a battle u evryone loses but not the ones who wins
+   - Now all the Fun Starts 💣 : It's time to attack remmber in a battle evryone loses but not the ones who wins
 ---

 ### Loading Screen